-As described in Section 1.3, some portions of external dose (e.g. neutron, and thorium/plutonium beta/gamma dose, except for 1953 and 1954), cannot be adequately estimated for certain workers from January 1, 1942, through December 31, 1954 (NIOSH 2006).
+As described in Section 1.3, some portions of external dose cannot be adequately estimated for certain workers from August 13, 1942, through December 31, 1954 (NIOSH 2006).

-5.2 EXTERNAL RADIATION DOSIMETERS AND RECORDS
+6.2 EXTERNAL RADIATION DOSIMETERS AND RECORDS

 An AEC survey conducted at Ames Laboratory from March 18 to 21, 1952, found the personnel monitoring program to be less than adequate.
 A number of recommendations were made in the survey report to promote improvements in radiation protection, including film badge service and regular radiation monitoring (Hokel et al. 1998).
 Before this time, only pocket chambers (pencil dosimeters) were used to monitor radiation exposure, and records were incomplete (Voss 1949).
-Regular film badge service was started in February 1953; beta/gamma film badges were exchanged on a biweekly frequency with the results tabulated monthly and summarized annually (Voss 1954).
+Regular film badge service was started in February 1953; beta/gamma film badges were exchanged on a biweekly frequency with the results tabulated monthly and summarized annually (Ames 1954a).
 Dosimetry services evolved and improved over the following 50 years; the characteristics of the dosimeters used are summarized in Table 6-1.

-5.2.1 Historical Administrative Practices
+6.2.1 Historical Administrative Practices